demet47/ML-Data-Collection-via-VR/README.md

 - On opening Unity editor, if you try to run the game with the play button at the top but the game on't connect:
     - navigate to **Edit -> Project Settings -> XR Plug-in Management -> OpenXR** and change **Play Mode OpenXR Runtime** option to SteamVR

 ⭐⭐⭐ PLEASE TAKE A LOOK AT THE WIKI PAGE OF MY REPOSITORY!
 I did some documentation of the research required while project building.
 I started it close to the finish line but it is better than nothing :) I hope it helps.
+I also track TODO's and my notes on development process there.

 ❎❎❎ I will open issues for the problems I coincide, so you can take a look at them to have an ideo of my development process, hoping you will also find a solution for your possible problems.